ubeninja77/hotel/README.md

 - As a user of the hotel system...
   - I can view a list of rooms that are not reserved for a given date range, so that I can see all available rooms for that day
   - I can reserve an available room for a given date range
-  - I can see an exception raised if I try to reserve a room that is unavailable for a given day, so that I cannot make two reservations for the same room that overlap by date
+  - I want an exception raised if I try to reserve a room that is unavailable for a given day, so that I cannot make two reservations for the same room that overlap by date

 #### Details